Darwin’s On the Origin of Species

 Charles Darwin revolutionized our understanding of the living world.
 Trained as a geologist and naturalist, he cultivated an exceptional capacity for careful and skeptical observation.
 All this is apparent in his masterwork, the Origin, which is one of those very rare scientific books to have founded a field, and still be relevant to modern readers.

-Daniel Duzdevich studies biological molecules up-close with fancy microscopes.
-His current work as a Ph.D. candidate in the laboratory of Eric Greene at Columbia University focuses on proteins that function as tiny machines on strands of DNA.
-Research preoccupies him most of the time, but he is also fascinated by the relationship between science and language.
+Daniel Duzdevich leveraged the magic of not sleeping to usher this book through publication while pursuing a Ph.D. in the laboratory of Eric C. Greene at Columbia University.
+Back then, he studied biological molecules up-close with fancy microscopes.
+He's currently a postdoc in the laboratory of Jack W. Szostak at the Harvard University Origins of Life Initiative.
+Research preoccupies him most of the time, but he is also fascinated by the relationship between science and language

 Educated at Stanford and Oxford, Olivia Judson is an evolutionary biologist and writer based at Imperial College London.
 She is the author of Dr. Tatiana’s Sex Advice to All Creation: The Definitive Guide to the Evolutionary Biology of Sex, which has been translated into more than fifteen languages, and was also made into a television show.
 She is a former staff writer for the Economist, and has also written a regular online column for The New York Times.
 She is currently working on a second book and writing for National Geographic.